alejandronanez/elm-101/README.md

 # ELM 101
 First talk about ELM in Huge MDE office.

-You need to install ELM first to run this examples, run `npm i -g elm` to do so.
+You need to install ELM first to run this examples, run `npm i -g elm && npm i -g elm-format` to do so.

 After installing ELM you should have `elm-reactor` installed in your computer, to run this example you should: